Signs Of Alcohol or Drug Abuse

 The benefits of cognitive behavioral therapy (CBT) in treating alcoholism have been well documented.
 CBT is predicated on the idea that one must become aware of one’s own negative thoughts and actions and then replace them with more constructive alternatives.
 During cognitive behavioral therapy, the therapist and patient discuss the issues plaguing the patient, challenges damaging opinions, faces fears, forms better social relationships and develop strategies to handle the alcohol or drug addiction.
 In many cases, as little as five sessions are enough to see positive results from cognitive behavioral therapy.

 Conversational psychotherapy has been around for a long time and has proven effective.
 Psychotherapy entails candid discussions between a patient and a qualified psychologist concerning the latter’s mental health and addictive behaviors.
 One can have a psychotherapy session with an individual, a small group, or even a whole family.
 The patient and the psychologist may discuss current difficulties, lingering problems, or past traumatic experiences.
 Psychoanalysis is the foundation for a psychotherapist’s diagnosis of mental health issues.
 Medication may be prescribed by a psychiatrist who also engages in psychotherapy.
-Psychologists can greatly assist alcoholics seeking recovery by teaching them to recognize and cope with cravings and keeping them motivated to remain sober.
+Clinical psychologists can greatly assist alcoholics seeking recovery by teaching them to recognize and cope with cravings and keeping them motivated to remain sober.
 Session lengths in psychotherapy may range from a few weeks to many months.

 - Dialectical Behavior Therapy (DBT)